 Much of the life of the Law School is focused on extracurricular programs.
-Each year, Osgoode is fortunate to attract visitors distinguished in public, professional and academic life, who address the Law School community in endowed lectureships and in programs organized by student groups.
+Each year, Osgoode is fortunate to attract visitors distinguished in public, professional and academic life who address the Law School community in endowed lectureships and in programs organized by student groups.
 There is substantial representation of students in the decision-making processes of the Law School through the Student Caucus, and an active student leadership body known as the Legal and Literary Society.
 Many of our students live in Osgoode Chambers, the Law School's dedicated student residence, which provides a strong base for participation in a broad range of extracurricular programs.
-More than 100 students contribute as volunteers at the Community and Legal Aid Services Programme (CLASP), the student-run legal aid clinic, operating at the School.
+More than 100 students contribute as volunteers at the Community and Legal Aid Services Program (CLASP), the student-run legal aid clinic, operating at the School.
 Others volunteer as mentors with local area high school students through the Law in Action Within Schools (LAWS) Program.
 The student newspaper, Obiter Dicta, is published bi-weekly.
 Talented students write, perform and produce an annual musical revue, Mock Trial.
 Students are selected to represent the Law School in national and international interschool mooting competitions.

 There is a full range of athletic teams and activities including the Osgoode Touch Football League which attracts broad participation.
-As well, there are over 40 student-led clubs including the Black Law Students' Association, the Business Law Society, the Health Law Association, the Environmental Law Society, the Osgoode Indigenous Students' Association, the Law Union, the International Law Society, Women's Network and many other political and special interest groups.
+As well, there are more than 40 student-led clubs including the Black Law Students' Association, the Business Law Society, the Health Law Association, the Environmental Law Society, the Osgoode Indigenous Students' Association, the Law Union, the International Law Society, the Osgoode Women's Network and many other political and special interest groups.
 Such activities enrich the student experience by providing opportunities for personal growth, community outreach and collegial engagement.